-We are located in beautiful San Geronimo Valley, at the corner of Sir Francis Drake Blvd and Nicassio Valley Road – 5 miles west of Fairfax.
-The Googleable address is 6001 Sir Francis Drake Blvd.
+We are located in beautiful San Geronimo Valley, at the corner of Sir Francis Drake Blvd and Nicassio Valley Road, 5 miles west of Fairfax.
+The Google-able address is 6001 Sir Francis Drake Blvd.

 The school began in 1962 as an informal nursery school started by the church pastor to provide a job for a single mom in the community.
-It grew and was licensed as the San Geronimo Nursery School in 1966, and was the first licensed childcare program in the San Geronimo Valley.
-In the 1990’s it became the San Geronimo Preschool and in 2002, The San Geronimo Preschool and Childcare Center.
+It grew and was licensed as the San Geronimo Nursery School in 1966 as the first licensed childcare program in the San Geronimo Valley.
+In the 1990’s it became the San Geronimo Preschool, and in 2002, the San Geronimo Preschool and Childcare Center.

 Over the years there have been many teachers, most members of our local community.
 The current staff bring a wealth of training, experience and dedication to their work.
 They provide excellent small group and individual care.
 Teacher/child ratios are 1/4 in the toddler program and 1/8 in the preschool and pre-K programs.